aplteam/Snippets/README.md

 ]Tatin.InstallPackages [tatin]Snippets [MyUCMDs]
 ```

+This will make the user commands of `Snippets` available if there is a file `setup.dyalog` in your `[MyUCMDs]` folder executing the required steps.
+If that is not the case study this article on the APL wiki: <https://aplwiki.com/wiki/Dyalog_User_Commands>

-This will make the user commands of `Snippets` available.
-Note that it does not offer an API - its for interactive usee only.
+Note that the package `Snippets` does not offer an API - its for interactive use only.

 ## Storage location